iangfc/riccy/README.md

 * ISSUER = iang        ## note this describes the name of the person issuing, required for most contracts

 The following elements are needed
  * subtype = sale       ## Which suggests that the licence can also describe its own sale.
  - The subtype {{subtype}} can then go on to require these additional params:
  * chain = BSV          ## Important to not send value to the wrong chain/address formats
  * PRICE = 100
  * BSV_address = 1Mi2Hha5QM1zXD2tjJUv9carJis5zrStXz
  * PAYMAIL = iangfc@centbee.com

-Now, in extremely simple terms, this is a *program readable* Ricardian Contract with params laid out in the above format;  where that parameter is now used to set any variable found elsewhere using the moustache or double curly convention.
+In extremely simple terms, this is a *program readable* Ricardian Contract with params laid out in the above format;  where that parameter is now used to set any variable found elsewhere using the moustache or double curly convention.

 The rest of the document other than the parameters above is done according to [GitHub Flavoured Markdown Spec](  https://github.github.com/gfm/ ).